PoundKey/Algorithms/Distributed Systems/Socket Programming/README.md

 //Sending data
 write(int sockfd, void *buf, size_t len)

 • Arguments: socket descriptor, pointer to buffer of data, and length of the buffer
-• Returns the number of characters wriUen, and -1 on error
+• Returns the number of characters writtien, and -1 on error

 //Receiving data
 read(int sockfd, void *buf, size_t len)

 • Arguments: socket descriptor, pointer to buffer to place the data, size of the buffer
 • Returns the number of characters read (where 0 implies “end of file”), and -1 on error

 //Closing the socket